AlexandriteErikParacelsus/githubprofilecheat3/README.md

  `$ git push -u origin master`

-#:octocat: Contributing
+## :octocat: Contributing

-You can help us to improve this repo by submitting a Pull Request or issue on our GitHub page.
+You can help us to improve this repo by submitting a [Pull Request](https://github.com/erikparcelsus/githubprofilecheat3/pulls) on our GitHub page.